Consider joining us. Here are some reasons why you should.

 Dr. Philip Tsui is a clinical psychologist and a licensed clinical social worker (California) with 25 years of experience in clinical practice, clinical supervision, and management in a broad spectrum of mental health and human service organizations.
 He is a clinical consultant and clinical supervisor (group supervision) at San Francisco Suicide Prevention, Inc. in San Francisco.
 He is an approved provider of continuing education of the California Board of Behavioral Sciences, Visiting Lecturer at Hong Kong University, Adjunct Faculty Member of Department of Behavioral Sciences at City College of San Francisco, and at Alliant International University—Graduate School of Professional Psychology.
 Dr. Tsui is also an international trainer who has made numerous presentations and conducted training workshops in the USA, Taiwan, Tokyo, Singapore, and Hong Kong.

-Currently accepting applications for Summer 2013 and Fall 2013 internship opportunities.
+*Currently accepting applications for WINTER 2013 & SPRING 2014 internship opportunities.